metabase/metabase/docs/developers-guide/build.md

 xcode-select --install
 ```

-And here are the tools you'll need to complete any build of the Metabase code.
-Follow the links to download and install them before continuing.
+To complete any build of the Metabase code, you'll need to install the following.

 1. [Clojure (https://clojure.org)](https://clojure.org/guides/getting_started) - install the latest release by following the guide depending on your OS